 …..

-The Aligned subfield indicates whether the corresponding schedule is available on more than one links of the AP MLD.
+The Aligned subfield indicates whether the corresponding schedule is available on more than one of the links of the AP MLD (#16576).
 If the subfield is set to 1, it indicates that there is a schedule on other link(s) that is aligned within a 1 TU interval with this schedule; otherwise, there is no such schedule on the other link(s).
 The sub- field is reserved if the Negotiation Type subfield of the Control field of the broadcast TWT element is set to 3.

 …..